herseyc/RaspberryPi/telescope/README.md

 # Raspberry Pi Telescope Control and Imaging

-Control Telescope from Laptop using Stellarium.
+Control Telescope from Laptop using Stellarium over WIFI.

-Capture Image from Pi Cam and Stream to Browser on Lap Top.
+Capture Image from Pi Cam and Stream to Browser on Laptop over WIFI .
-Over WIFI from laptop.

 Assemble for < $100